 7. Keeping Up With Technology

 Finally, the real estate industry will need to face the challenges of keeping up with advancing technology.
-This will include smart technology in the homes and apartments that home buyers will be looking for, as well as technology in the real estate industry itself.
+This will include smart technology in the homes and apartments that home buyers will be looking for and technology in the real estate industry itself.
 New technology in real estate includes iBuyers that directly bypass agents when purchasing a home from the seller.

 Video marketing and virtual tours have been around for quite some time but will almost certainly continue to evolve and require realtors to keep up with this technology.
-Many potential buyers may want to be able to completely view an entire home online before making an actual visit.
-If a real estate company doesn’t keep up with the latest technology, it could potentially lose a significant number of sales.
+Many potential buyers may want to completely view an entire home online before making an actual visit.
+If a real estate company doesn’t keep up with the latest technology, it could lose many sales.

 The upcoming year will bring many changes and challenges to the real estate industry.
 The future belongs to the realtors who can adapt to the many changes 2021 will bring while still providing old-fashioned good service for their clients.